carlosedp/mill-aliases/Readme.md

 **To show all the defined aliases:**

-When listing aliases, tasks that reference other aliases are marked with an asterisk (`*`):
+When listing aliases, tasks that reference other aliases are marked with an arrow (`→`):

 ```sh
 ./mill Alias/list